beryxz/unifi-webex-dl/README.md

 > GET `file_url`

+First check if the response contains `'Impossibile trovare la pagina'`, if so, the recording has been deleted or isn't available at the moment.

+Then check for `recordingpasswordcheck`.
+If not found, then the recording doesn't need a password and you can skip forward as if you had just made a request to the `matched nbrshared.do url`.

+Otherwise, a password is required.
+Follow the following steps...

 Get all `name` and `values` attributes from the input tags.

 You may need to change `firstEntry` to false since in the js it does